C++ Algorithm max function can be used in following 3 ways:

 b : Second value to compare.

-il : An initializer_list with the values to compare.
+An initializer_list containing the values for comparison.

 Return value